mehbubratul/PSTParser/README.md

 ## How to run:
 -  Call from console where the jar is located.
+  - Here inside target folder the jar **pstparser-jar-with-dependencies.jar** is resided.
 -  pattern : java -jar jarname -f filename -s separator
 -  example : **java -jar pstparser-jar-with-dependencies.jar -f "E:\\Java\\fileToParse.txt" -s "|"**